node-llm/node-llm/docs/core_features/structured_output.md

 # Structured Output

-Ensure the AI returns data exactly matching a specific structure. `node-llm` supports strict schema validation using **Zod** (recommended) or manual JSON schemas.
+Ensure the AI returns data exactly matching a specific structure. `NodeLLM` supports strict schema validation using **Zod** (recommended) or manual JSON schemas.

 This feature abstracts the provider-specific implementations (like OpenAI's `json_schema`, Gemini's `responseSchema`, or Anthropic's tool-use workarounds) into a single, unified API.